mdn/content/files/en-us/web/html/element/input/number/index.md

 ### `step`

 The `step` attribute is a number that specifies the granularity that the value must adhere to, or the special value `any`, which is described below.
-Only values which are equal to the basis for stepping ([`min`](#min) if specified, {{htmlattrxref("value", "input")}} otherwise, and an appropriate default value if neither of those is provided) are valid.
+Only values which are equal to the basis for stepping ([`min`](#min) if specified, [`value`](/en-US/docs/Web/HTML/Element/input#value) otherwise, and an appropriate default value if neither of those is provided) are valid.

 A string value of `any` means that no stepping is implied, and any value is allowed (barring other constraints, such as [`min`](#min) and [`max`](#max)).